samschaf/team_Methylhomies/data/README.md

 GSE59685_betas <- read.csv("~/path/to/file/GSE59685/GSE59685_betas.csv.gz",
 comment.char="#", stringsAsFactors=FALSE)
 ```
 The raw data set of beta values has 485579 total rows, 2 are sample identifiers and the rest are the 485577 probes.
+These probes relate to the different areas of the DNA that is being tested for DNA methylation.
 The 532 columns reflect the 521 samples and 1 column for the probe identifiers.